A note on cubic fourfolds containing several planes: Cubic fourfolds containing two planes intersecting along a line

 Combining the above, it follows that the diagram

 is a Cartesian square.
 Note that both vertical maps are elliptic fibrations.

-Therefore, $F'_L \to S'_{P_i}$ is birational to the cyclic double cover of $S_{P_i}$ ramified along the union of the two elliptic fibers over the ramification locus of the Gauss map.
-As such a double cover is a minimal surface, cf.\ \cite[Thm.\ 3.1]{garbagnatidoublecovers}, we conclude. \end{proof}
+Therefore, $F'_L \to S'_{P_i}$ is birational to the cyclic double cover of $S_{P_i}$ branched along the union of the two fibers over the branch locus of the Gauss map.
+An explicit computation shows that, under the genericity assumptions on $X$, these two fibers are smooth elliptic curves.
+As such a double cover is a minimal surface, see, e.g., \cite[Thm.\ 3.1]{garbagnatidoublecovers}, we conclude. \end{proof}

 All in all, we obtain the following commutative diagram: